kptdev/kpt/site/content/en/guides/consumer/function/_index.md

 ## Functions Explained

-When an operation requires more than just the schema, and data is necessary, the logic for the operation can be built into a configuration function using general purpose programming languages.
-Functions bundle the operation logic and can apply that logic to the contents of a package -- modifying and validating package contents.
+KRM Config Functions are client-side programs that make it easy to operate on a package of Kubernetes configuration files.

+In GitOps workflows, KPT functions read and write configuration files from a Git repo.
+Changes to the system authored by humans and mutating KPT functions are reviewed before being committed to the repo.
+They can be run locally or as part of a CI/CD pipeline, or as pre-commit or post-commit steps to validate configurations before they are applied to a cluster.

 Kpt offers multiple runtimes for configuration functions to run arbitrary actions on configuration.
-By default kpt runs configuration functions in a container runtime, but it also provides runtimes for functions packaged as executables or starlark scripts.
+By default kpt runs configuration functions in a [container runtime], but it also provides runtimes for functions packaged as [executables] or [starlark scripts].

-{{% pageinfo color="primary" %}}
-Functions provide a common interface for writing programs to read and write resources as data.
-This enables greater reuse and composition than when configuration is itself represented as code.
-Functions may be written in any language, or simply wrap other existing programs.
-{{% /pageinfo %}}
+The image below details how a function adds the label `color: pink` to a package.

 {{< svg src="images/fn" >}}

-Functions can address many types of workflows, including:
+Functions can address many types of use cases, including:

-- Generating resources from some inputs (like client-side CRDs)
-- Applying cross-cutting transformations (e.g., set a field on all resources that look like this)
-- Validating resources conform to best practices defined by the organization (e.g., must specify tag as part of the image)
-- Sending resources to a destination (e.g., saving them locally or deploying them to a cluster)
+- **Configuration Validation:** e.g. Lint Kubernetes resources using `kubeval`.
+- **Configuration Generation:** e.g. Generate configuration using `kustomize`.
+- **Configuration Transformation:** e.g. Upsert Helm chart configuration to an existing package of hydrated helm configs using the latest version of the chart.

 ## Running Functions